vorlang/vor/README.md

 # Vor

-A programming language for the BEAM where the compiler verifies, instruments, and chaos-tests your distributed system.
+A programming language for the BEAM with verified state machines, protocol checking, chaos testing, and compiler-generated telemetry.

 [vorlang.org](https://vorlang.org)

 ## Why

-AI agents are building distributed systems faster than humans can review them.
-The BEAM is the right runtime — process isolation, supervision, message passing, distribution.
-What's missing is a language where the compiler is the reviewer: proving safety, checking protocols, generating telemetry, and stress-testing recovery — all from the same source file.
+The BEAM gives you process isolation, supervision, message passing, and distribution — eliminating data races, buffer overflows, and manual thread management.
+What it doesn't give you is verification that your state machines are complete, your protocols are compatible, or your system recovers correctly from failures.
+Most distributed systems discover these bugs in production.

-Vor is that language.
-One file declares agents, protocols, invariants, and chaos scenarios.
-Three commands verify it:
+Vor adds the verification layer.
+You declare state machines, message protocols, safety invariants, and input constraints in a single source file.
+The compiler proves what it can, the model checker explores message interleavings, and the chaos simulator stress-tests real processes under failure:

 ```
 mix compile        →  proves local safety properties           (milliseconds)
 mix vor.check      →  model-checks multi-agent invariants      (seconds)
 mix vor.simulate   →  chaos-tests real BEAM processes          (minutes)
 ```

-The compiled binary is pre-instrumented with telemetry.
-No separate spec.
-No separate test infrastructure.
-No instrumentation code.
+The compiled binary is a standard OTP gen_server or gen_statem — pre-instrumented with telemetry, no separate spec, no instrumentation code.

 ## Example